awhipp/forex-api-export/README.md

     * Any OANDA provided [instrument](https://developer.oanda.com/rest-live-v20/primitives-df/#InstrumentName)
 * granularity (required)
     * Any OANDA provided [granularity](https://developer.oanda.com/rest-live-v20/instrument-df/#CandlestickGranularity)
+* format (optional)
+    * Returns a CSV file if csv is provided
+    * Returns a JSON object if json is provided
 * count (optional)
     * Number of candlesticks back that you want to be provided.
 Maximum of 2000.
     * Default (if not provided): 2000